Machine Learning & Signals Learning

 Linear regression | k-NN, trees |

-The modern trend is to bridge the gap between interpretable and non-parameteric modeling.
+The modern trend is to bridge the gap between interpretable and non-parametric modeling.

-Closed-form solution A closed-form solution for \(\bw \) is a solution that is based on basic mathematical functions.
-For example, a "normal equation" is a solution for linear regression/classification.
+Closed-form solution A closed-form solution for \(\bw \) is expressible through standard mathematical operations.
+For example, the “normal equation” provides such a solution for linear regression.

 Local-minimum gradient-based iterative algorithms This family of algorithms is applicable only for convex (preferably strictly convex) loss functions.
-For example, gradient descent (GD) and its modifications (e.g., stochastic GD) are used to evaluate NN parameters.
-Another example is the Newton-Raphson algorithm.
+Examples include gradient descent (GD) and its modifications (e.g., stochastic GD), used to evaluate NN parameters, and the Newton-Raphson algorithm.

 -